0x80/mono-ts/README.md

 - In `services/fns` run `pnpm emulate`
 - In `services/api` run `pnpm emulate`

-More info can be found in the README files of the various packages.
+Additional information can be found in the README files of the various packages.

 ## Workspace